gnu-octave/bootstrap/README.md

 ## Package contributors
 Andrew Penn

-## A statistics package for Octave/Matlab providing a variety of bootstrap resampling tools
+## A statistics package for Octave/Matlab providing a variety of bootstrap and other resampling tools

-This package of functions can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values) using bootstrap resampling.
-Variations of the bootstrap are included that improve the coverage and accuracy of bootstrap confidence intervals for small samples and samples with complex dependence structures.
+This package of functions can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values) using bootstrap and other resampling methods.
+Variations of the resampling methods are included that improve the coverage and accuracy of confidence intervals and p-values for small samples and samples with complex dependence structures.

 ## Requirements and dependencies